nasa/trick/README.md

 are to be generated; for each set, it has the responsibility for
 * instructing each variable to generate its own dispersed value
 * collecting those values and writing them to an external file
+### 3.1.2 Dispersed Variables (MonteCarloVariable)
+MonteCarloVariable is an abstract class that forms the basis for all dispersed variables.
+The following classes inherit from
+MonteCarloVariable:
+* MonteCarloVariableFile will extract a value for its variable from a specified text file.
+Typically, a data file will comprise some number of rows and some number of columns of data.
+Each column of data represents the possible values for one variable.
+Each row of data represents a correlated set of data to be applied to several variables; each data-set generation will be taken from one line of data.
+Typically, each subsequent data-set will be generated from the next line of data; however, this is not required.
+* In some situations, it is desirable to have the next line of data to be used for any given data set be somewhat randomly chosen.
+This has the disadvantageous effect of having some data sets being used more than others, but it supports better cross-population when multiple data files are being used.
+    * For example, if file1 contained 2 data sets and file2 contained 4 data sets, then a sequential sweep through these file would set up a repeating pattern with line 1 of file2 always being paired with line 1 of file1.
+For example, in 8 runs, we would get this pattern of line numbers from each run:
+        * (1,1), (2,2), (1,3), (2,4), (1,1), (2,2), (1,3), (2,4)
+    * If the first file was allowed to skip a line, the pattern can produce a more comprehensive combination of
+data:
+        * (1,1), (1,2), (2,3), (1,4), (2,1), (2,2), (2,3), (1,4)
+* MonteCarloVariableFixed provides fixed-values to a variable for all generated data-sets.
+The values can be represented as a double, int, or STL-string.
+* MonteCarloVariableRandom is the base class for all variables being assigned a random value.
+The values can be represented as a double, int, or STL-string.
+There are several subclasses:
+    * MonteCarloVariableRandomNormal provides a variable with a value dispersed according to a normal distribution specified by its mean and standard deviation.
+    * MonteCarloVariableRandomUniformInt provides a variable with a value dispersed according to a uniform distribution specified by its upper and lower bounds.
+This class represents a discrete distribution, providing an integer value.
+    * MonteCarloVariableRandomUniform provides a variable with a value dispersed according to a uniform distribution specified by its upper and lower bounds.
+This class represents a continuous distribution.
+        * MonteCarloVariableRandomStringSet represents a discrete variable, drawn from a set of STL-strings.
+The class inherits from MonteCarloVariableRandomUniform; this distribution generates a continuous value in [0,1) and scales and casts that to an integer index in {0, …, size-1} where size is the number of available strings from which to choose.

+   Note – an astute reader may question why the discrete MonteCarloVariableRandomStringSet inherits from the continuous MonteCarloVariableRandomUniform rather than from the discrete MonteCarloVariableRandomUniformInt.
+The rationale is based on the population of the vector of selectable strings in this class.
+It is desirable to have this vector be available for population outside the construction of the class, so at construction time the size of this vector is not known.
+However, the construction of the MonteCarloVariableRandomUniformInt requires specifying the lower and upper bounds, which would be 0 and size-1 respectively.
+Because size is not known at construction, this cannot be specified.
+Conversely, constructing a MonteCarloVariableRandomUniform with bounds at [0,1) still allows for scaling to the eventual size of the strings vector.